lexibank/tlopo/out/vol1/chapter6.md

 ## 5.3.
 Peeling

 Lichtenberk lists a number of terms for the action of peeling.
-The first is a transitive verb formed from the base &ast;kulit 'skin'.
-See also POc &ast;supi 'sharpen, shave, pare' ([Ch.9, §3.6](chapter9.md#s-3-6)) some of whose reflexes also mean 'peel '.
+The first is a transitive verb formed from the base _&ast;kulit_ 'skin'.
+See also POc _&ast;supi_ 'sharpen, shave, pare' ([Ch.9, §3.6](chapter9.md#s-3-6)) some of whose reflexes also mean 'peel'.

 <table>
 <tr>